manila/blog/_posts/2018-07-16-tic-tac-toe-bitboards.md

 ```

-We use binary operators to manipulate integers represented in base 2

 Why use bitboards to represent the game state?
 They are fast and relatively easy to manipulate.

-For example to check a horizontal win for each player board we simply shift the bitboard over a few places and run an and (&) operation.
+For example to check a horizontal win for each player board we shift (>>) the bitboard over a few places and run an and (&) operation.
 If the value is greater than 1 we have a win\:

 ```c
 int check_win_horizontal(int bitboard)